Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Simulation Results

-In this subsection, we further simulate the PAPR of the transmitted signals.
-Since a large peak amplitude can cause severe performance degradation when the signal passes through a nonlinear power amplifier, reducing the PAPR is considered as one of the important problems to address in OFDM systems.

-In Table~\ref{table:papr}(a), we analyze a wideband communication network with $N_b = 16$ BS transmit antennas, $N_c=3$ cells, $N_u = 2$ users per cell, $K=64$ subcarriers, and $b=3$ quantization bits over two SQINR constraints.
-It is observed that Q-CoMP-PA achieves the lowest PAPR for the considered target SQINRs, reducing it by more than $2$ dB and $5$ dB from Q-CoMP and Q-Percell, respectively.
-Both Q-CoMP and Q-CoMP-PA methods exhibit more robust PAPR performance for different target SQINRs than Q-Percell.

-In Table~\ref{table:papr}(b), we consider a narrowband communication network with $N_b = 32$ BS antennas, $N_c \in \{2,4\}$ cells, $N_u = 2$ users per cell, and $b=3$ quantization bits over $\gamma\in\{-3,2\}$ dB SQINR targets.
-As shown in Table~\ref{table:papr}(b), Q-CoMP-PA also achieves significant reduction in PAPR compared to Q-CoMP, showing more than $1.8 \ \rm dB$ gain on average.
-Furthermore, it is shown that Q-CoMP-PA maintains similar PAPR over different SQINR targets or the different number of cells.
-Q-Percell with limited multicell coordination still demands the highest PAPR, which emphasizes the significance of taking multicell coordination into account.
-Therefore, Q-CoMP-PA is more favorable for mobile communication systems by properly providing multicell coordination and limiting the peak power of transmit antennas.
+In this subsection, we simulate the PAPR of the transmitted signals.
+Since a large peak amplitude causes severe performance loss, reducing the PAPR is considered as one of the most crucial topics in OFDM systems.
+In Table~\ref{table:papr}(a), we analyze a wideband communication network with $N_b = 16$, $N_c=3$, $N_u = 2$, $K=64$, $b=3$, and $\gamma\in\{-5,1\}\ \rm dB$.
+It is observed that Q-CoMP-PA achieves the lowest PAPR for the considered target SQINRs, reducing it by more than $2 \ \rm dB$ and $5 \ \rm dB$ from Q-CoMP and Q-Percell, respectively.
+Table~\ref{table:papr}(b) considers a narrowband system with $N_b = 32$, $N_c \in \{2,4,6\}$, $N_u = 2$, $b=3$, and $\gamma\in\{-3,2\} \ \rm dB$.
+Q-CoMP-PA still achieves significant reduction in PAPR, showing more than $1.8 \ \rm dB$ gain over Q-CoMP.
+It is also shown that Q-CoMP-PA maintains similar PAPR over different SQINR targets or the different number of cells.
+The largest PAPR is required by Q-Percell with limited multicell coordination, highlighting the necessity of proper multicell coordination.
+Thus, Q-CoMP-PA is more favorable for communication systems by limiting the peak power.